ILF Scotland

 For redundancy costs not covered by Employers Liability Insurance, the employer should submit a Redundancy Contribution Request form to ILF Scotland detailing the amount requested (separating redundancy and PILON), along with all relevant documents.

 ILF Scotland will base any payment it makes purely on the hours of care and support it funds.
-Where there is joint funding with a HSCP/HSCT, and it has agreed a share of the costs, ILF Scotland will apply a percentage split to any payment.
-Where a recipient receives a Direct Payment or a Self-Directed support payment from a HSCP/HSCT, the recipient or their representative should check if Employer’s Liability Insurance is included in this and if it covers redundancy costs.
+Where there is joint funding with a local authority, and it has agreed a share of the costs, ILF Scotland will apply a percentage split to any payment.
+Where a Recipient receives a Direct Payment or a Self-Directed Support payment from a local authority, the Recipient or their representative should check if Employer’s Liability Insurance is included in this and if it covers redundancy costs.

 Records